Events on Public Property

 • If the event is on public or private property and will impact adjacent streets, sidewalks, rights-of-way or significantly displaces parking.

-Events that require an 18A Permit include, but are not limited to:
+Events that require a Special Event Permit include, but are not limited to:

 • Parades